TrulyFormula/TrulyFormula/User-Agreement.md

 If you have any questions about this Agreement, please contact me on discord.

-By using the TrulyFormula AntiCheat, you acknowledge that you have read this agreement, understand it, and agree to be bound by its terms and conditions.
+By using the TrulyFormula Software, you acknowledge that you have read this agreement, understand it, and agree to be bound by its terms and conditions.